What Is a Mortgage Lien? And How Does It Work?

 Is it bad to have a lien on my property?

 A mortgage lien is voluntary and not considered bad for a borrower.
-But an involuntary lien prohibits owners from having full rights to their property, which can include selling the home.
+But an involuntary lien prohibits owners from having full rights to their property, which can affect their ability to sell the home.

 How can I avoid involuntary liens?